Ferdinand T. Day

 Ferdinand T. "Fred" Day (August 7, 1918 – January 2, 2015) was an American civil rights leader and educator.

 Early life and education

 Day was born in 1918 in Alexandria, Virginia and attended Parker-Gray School through eighth grade.
-He attended Armstrong Technical High School in Washington, D.C.
-(Alexandria offered no formal high school education for Black Americans at that time), graduating in 1935.
-Day received a Bachelor of Science degree in geography and history from Minor Teachers College.
+He attended Armstrong Technical High School (now known as Friendship Armstrong Academy) in Washington, D.C., graduating in 1935.
+At the time, Alexandria offered no formal high school education for Black Americans.
+Day received a Bachelor of Science degree in geography and history from Miner Teachers College.

 Career

 While Day wanted to be an educator in his hometown, he was unable to teach in Alexandria because he was Black.
 Instead, he began working for the federal government in 1948 and served in the foreign service at the U.S. Department of State, retiring in 1978.

 Day remained involved in Alexandria, volunteering for the local chapters of the Urban League and NAACP.
 He provided advice to the picket protests of the Virginia ABC stores and the Diamond Cab Company because they would not employ Black Americans, and supported protests of the Alexandria City Hall because they continued to fly the Confederate flag.